Homeschooling Resources at Your Fingertips

 6. Teach Them How to Set a Schedule

-• Establish a mourning routine
+• Establish a morning routine

 • Get a planner